 Another swift promotion to the recommended list as I finally catch up with More4’s schedule.
 I’m really enjoying what is actually quite a sad show at heart – you don’t realise it at first because of the jokes, jaunty soundtrack and imaginative scenes – with a central lonely character who knows about people in theory but not in practice, but who really would like human connections if people weren’t so germ-ridden and stupid.

-The latest four episodes I watched fleshed out not only Professor T and his past (including his parents and ex-partner), but also the supporting characters, making the Lestrade of the piece sympathetic (spoiler: he used to be a great detective who solved all his cases until his child died and he began to drown his sorrows in booze).
+The latest four episodes I watched fleshed out not only Professor T and his past (including his parents and ex-partner), but also the supporting characters, making the Lestrade of the piece sympathetic (spoiler: (spoiler alert) he used to be a great detective who solved all his cases until his child died and he began to drown his sorrows in booze).
 There’s also a little sub-plot involving a prostitute whom Professor T hires purely to talk to and emulate a normal relationship with.

 The crimes themselves are generally a bit nothing, with nonsense psychology and a confession usually tying up some pretty flimsy evidence for a pretty flimsy case, but the show itself is actually quite delightful.